1. When can I apply for the TCNJ/RTC Master of Education?

 If a situation arises in which an accepted student must cease coursework for more than one semester, a Leave of Absence form must be filed with The Office of Records and Registration indicating the duration of the leave and the intended date of return.
 Once the leave period is over, the student must contact The Office of Records and Registration to restore active student status.

 Please visit the RTCM Virtual Orientation page and view the tab “Transcripts and Attendance” for more information.

 Please note: A leave of absence is different than a withdrawal from the program.
 A withdrawal is a permanent leave with no intention to resume study.
 If a student wishes to re-enter the program after a withdrawal is completed, a new application for admission must be filed with the Office of Graduate Studies (by the stated deadlines).

 Still have more questions regarding the program?
-Watch a recent webinar presented by program director, Dr. Alan Amtzis and Lisa DeMarsico, assistant director of graduate programs at The College of New Jersey.
+Watch a recent webinar presented by program director, Dr. Alan Amtzis, Director of the M.Ed.
+Instruction Program (RTC) at The College of New Jersey.
 The webinar details specific program information and also features commentary from current and past M.Ed. students from the program.